ombulabs/blog/_posts/2019-02-28-stripe-connect-part-1.md

 ---
 layout: post
 title: "Implementing Stripe Connect in Rails: Part 1"
-date: 2019-02-27 16:00:00
+date: 2019-02-28 10:00:00
 categories: ["rails", "stripe"]
 author: "luciano"
 ---

-In a recent project for [Ombu Labs](https://www.ombulabs.com), we were looking for a payment solution that allows users of our platform to easily start accepting online payments while at the same allowing us to collect a fee from each transaction they made.
+In a recent project for [Ombu Labs](https://www.ombulabs.com), we were looking for a payment solution that allows users of our platform to easily start accepting online payments while at the same allowing us to collect a fee from each transaction they receive.
 That's where [Stripe Connect](https://stripe.com/connect) came into place.

 <!--more-->

 To make things easier to follow we will break this topic in two articles:
-- Part 1: How to allow your users to link a Stripe account in order to accept payments.
+- Part 1: How to allow your users to connect a Stripe account in order to accept payments.
 - Part 2: How your users can receive payments in their Stripe account and how you can receive a fee for each transaction into your own Stripe account.

-## Part 1: How to allow your users link a Stripe account so they can accept payments
+## Part 1: How to allow your users to connect a Stripe account in order to accept payments

 One of the first things you have to decide is which [Stripe account type](https://stripe.com/docs/connect/accounts) you want for your users.
 Each option serves better for different needs.
 For this article we'll be using [Express accounts](https://stripe.com/docs/connect/express-accounts) (the following steps can change a bit if you decide to use a different account type).

 ### Workflow
 The user experience for connecting a Stripe account should look something like this:
-- User clicks on a "Connect with Stripe" button
+- User clicks on a "Connect with Stripe" button.
-- User is redirected to a Stripe page to setup their account
+- User is redirected to a Stripe page to setup their account.
 - Once the setup is completed, the user is redirected to an endpoint that we previously selected (`stripe#connect`).
-- Once in that endpoint, we make a POST request to Stripe to finish the account creation
+- Once in that endpoint, we make a POST request to Stripe to finish the connection of the account.
 - If the response was successful, we save in our database the `stripe_user_id`  that we received and then we show a success message to the user.

 ### Create your own Stripe account